archfrog/KioskForge/README.md

 files with links in the `Start` menu's `KioskForge` folder.
 The documentation can also be found as Markdown in `docs`.

 ## History
-KioskForge was made for the Danish museum [Vendsyssel Historiske Museum](https://vhm.dk) as the museum has a constant need for deploying kiosks.
+KioskForge was made for a Danish museum that has a constant need for deploying kiosks.

 KioskForge started out as a manual procedure for configuring a new Raspberry Pi 4B machine to become a web browser kiosk.
 As there was a huge need to automate the process, the manual procedure was made into a Bash script.
 As the project grew quickly and as Bash